EvergreenTheTree/dotfiles/SOFTWARE.md

 - Libreoffice: Great office suite that can handle most document formats
 - Geogebra: Wonderful tool for exploring geometry and algebra
-- Speedcrunch: Nice simple calculator
 - **[LINUX]** Atril PDF Viewer: The best light-weight pdf viewer for gnome that I could find, though evince is okay.
 I would use okular on KDE.
 - **[WINDOWS]** Sumatra PDF: Another PDF viewer.
 It is the only good open source viewer I could find for windows, though it is kind of ugly.
 - Pandoc: An awesome document converter.
+- Etesync Connector: For accessing my CardDAV/CalDAV stuff

 # Multimedia

 - Audacity: Best audio editor out there.
 - Spotiy: My favorite music streaming service, though the client is a bit heavy
-- spotifyd/spotify-tui: Light weight daemon/TUI for spotify that works nicely on laptops
-- Audacious: My music player of choice.
+- Strawberry: My music player of choice.
 - **[LINUX]** simplescreenrecorder: The only option (IMO) for screen recording.
 It just blows everything else out of the water (minus OBS)
 - OBS: Just a great all-around streaming/recording tool